Deadline for submissions is Monday, January 7.

 Proposing a performance or visual art for Station Hope

-Proposals should be bold, inventive and thought-provoking.
+Proposals should be bold, inventive and thought provoking.
 Proposals can range from choirs, dance, short plays, art installations, poetry, performance art, wandering characters, solo pieces, etc.

 In selecting works for this event we will be looking at a number of factors.

 - Has the artist/organization demonstrated the ability to produce the proposed work?
-We are not looking for expert producers, but we want to feel confident that the artist/group has a clear understanding of what it takes to pull off a show and the ability assess their own capacity.
+We are not looking for expert producers, but we want to feel confident that the artist/group has a clear understanding of what it takes to pull off a show and the ability to assess their own capacity.

 - How is the proposed art inspired by contemporary issues of social justice or the Underground Railroad?
 We are open to all kinds of work, but are most interested in contemporary theatre work that is inspired by the UGRR and its current parallels.